Women’s Cancer Communication Project

-It has been estimated that 1 in 100 women will develop cervical cancer.
-The Human papillomavirus (HPV) is a common sexually transmitted virus and entails around 100 different types.
+It is estimated that 1 in 100 women will develop cervical cancer.
+The Human papillomavirus (HPV) is a common sexually transmitted virus and there are about 100 different known types.

-Two types (16 &18) cause 70% of cervical cancer or its prior stage.
+Two types (16 &18) cause about 70% of cervical cancer or its prior development stage.
 Smear tests can identify the HPV virus and early treatment can prevent the development of cervical cancer cells.

 Nearly 70% of women who die from cervical cancer have not had a routine smear test.
 Most cervical cancer cases can be successfully prevented if detected early enough through regular smear tests.

 Annual number of new cases of cervical cancer by age group in European regions (Estimates for 2018)

 *Eastern Europe 15-39 years: 7,721 cases.
 40-64 years: 19,993 cases.
 65+ years: 8,224 cases. *Southern Europe 15-39 years: 1,699 cases.
 40-64 years: 5,100 cases.
 65+ years: 2,355 cases. *Western Europe 15-39 years: 1,999 cases.
 40-64 years: 5,043 cases.
 65+ years: 2,614 cases. *Northern Europe 15-39 years: 2,278 cases.
 40-64 years: 2,736 cases.
 65+ years: 1,305 cases.
 Data retrieved: Bruni L, Albero G, Serrano B, Mena M, Gómez D, Muñoz J, Bosch FX, de Sanjosé S. ICO/IARCInformation Centre on HPV and Cancer (HPV Information Centre).
 Human Papillomavirus and RelatedDiseases in Europe.
 Summary Report 17 June 2019

 SIGNS AND SYMPTOMS

 - The most common symptom is vaginal bleeding after intercourse